Canadian Union of Public Employees

-The Canadian Union of Public Employees (CUPE; Syndicat canadien de la fonction publique [SCFP]) is a Canadian trade union serving the public sector – although it has in recent years organized workplaces in the non-profit and para-public sector as well.
-CUPE is the largest union in Canada, representing some 700,000 workers in health care, education, municipalities, libraries, universities, social services, public utilities, transportation, emergency services and airlines.
-Over 60 per cent of CUPE's members are women, and almost a third are part-time workers.
+The Canadian Union of Public Employees (CUPE; Syndicat canadien de la fonction publique [SCFP]) is a Canadian trade union serving the public sector; although, in recent years it has organized workplaces in the non-profit and para-public sector as well.
+CUPE is the largest union in Canada.
+As of 2025, it represented 800,000 workers in health care, education, municipalities, libraries, universities, social services, public utilities, transportation, emergency services, and airlines.
+More than 60% of CUPE's members are women and almost a third are part-time workers.
 CUPE is affiliated with the Canadian Labour Congress and is its greatest financial contributor.

 History

-CUPE was formed in 1963 in a fashion resembling industrial unionism by merging the National Union of Public Employees (NUPE) and the National Union of Public Service Employees (NUPSE).
-The first national president was Stan Little, who had previously been the president of NUPSE.
-Having led public sector unionism through a period where almost no workers had the right to strike, Little has been credited with bringing public sector unions "from collective begging to collective bargaining."
-By the time of Little's retirement, CUPE had already grown to 210,000 members and had eclipsed United Steelworkers as the largest affiliate to the Canadian Labour Congress.